 Use parental controls - these let you block certain sites or content so your child can't access it.
 Look out for gadgets with child-friendly software or ‘kids-mode’ apps and contact your internet provider to find out how they can help.

-If you have any online safety concerns please contact Mr Cocks our Online Safeguarding Lead or Mr Marsh our Designated Safeguarding Lead.
+If you have any online safety concerns please contact Miss Serjeant our Online Safeguarding Lead or Mr Marsh our Designated Safeguarding Lead.